Universal Limitations on Quantum Key Distribution over a Network: Application to other protocols

 \subsection{Measurement-Device-Independent Conference Key Agreement}

 The concept of MDI-QKD has also been generalized to the multipartite setting \cite{FYCC15,PhysRevA.93.022325,OLLP19}.
-In such a MDI conference key agreement protocol a number of trusted parties $\tf{A}_i$, for $i\in[n]$, locally prepare a states which they send to a central relay via channels ${\mc N}^1_{A'_1\to A_1},...,{\mc N}^n_{A'_n\to A_n}$.
+We assume a setup of MDI conference agreement, where a number of trusted parties $\tf{A}_i$, for $i\in[n]$, locally prepare a states which they send to a central relay via channels ${\mc N}^1_{A'_1\to A_1},...,{\mc N}^n_{A'_n\to A_n}$.
 At the relay a joint measurement is performed on $A_1A_2...A_n$, the result of which is broadcasted back to the trusted parties.
 It is straightforward to generalize ~\eqref{eq:MDIchannel} to the multipartite case and apply Theorems \ref{thm:emax-key-converse} and \ref{thm:ree-key-converse} (or Theorem \ref{thm:tele} for tele-covariant channels) to obtain bounds on the conference key rates.